National Police Corps (Netherlands): Tasks at the Basisteam level

 Insignia of the Dienst Koninklijke en Diplomatieke Beveiliging (DKDB).

 National Unit Expertise & Operations (LX)

 The National Expertise and Operations Unit builds a strengthened national intelligence picture by operating at a (inter)national level.
 Its main goal is to increase and strengthen the operational strength of the police.
 The unit makes high-quality knowledge, skills, intelligence/information, technology, and equipment available to other units and, where possible, to other security partners.
 In addition, it carries out broad police tasks (enforcement and investigation) on the main infrastructure, with specialist animals, and in the domain of VIP protection.
 This is done in consultation with the regional units.
 The police chief is Inge Godthelp.
 She is supported by the unit leadership and a staff.
 The LX has five services listed below.

 Dienst Landelijk Operationeel Centrum (National Operational Center Service)

-The National Operational Center Service is the heart of the management of all current operations and ensures overview and coherence.
-To this end, the Operational Center permanently has a complete and up-to-date operational picture: what is going on in society and what people and resources do the police have available?
-This way, the Operational Center can make adjustments if necessary and tailor the police force to the security situation at that time.
+The National Operational Center Service is the center of the management of all current operations and ensures overview and coherence.